easy-global-market/nifi-ngsild-ckan/README.md

 * There's no description for datasets.
 * Not all DCAT metadata available in a dataset is utilized (for example `publisher` metadata which can be used when creating an organization)
 * Metadata and dataset title must be added as flowfile attributes instead of being extracted inside the processor (this can be avoided with the use of NGSI-LD Linked Entity Retrieval).
+* The processor does not implement unit testing.

 ## Roadmap & Issues